A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Numerical study

-Finally, to reflect how fisheries abundance data may be sampled under different protocols in practice, we allow the surveys to sample from different regions; see also the discussion around Figure \ref{fig:obs}.
-Specifically, for the first survey we randomly sample $n_1 = 2081$ observations from the entire spatial domain $[0,1]^2$, corresponding to 80\% of all spatial locations in the grid.
-For the second survey, we divide the spatial domain into two spatial regions $[0,1] \times [0,0.5]$ and $[0,1] \times [0.5,1]$, and randomly sample $n_2 = 1061$ observations from $[0,1] \times [0,0.5]$, corresponding to 80\% of all spatial locations in the reduced grid.
-Note this means observations in the subregion $[0,1] \times [0.5,1]$ are missing from all samples.
-The first survey thus has a wider spatial coverage compared with the second survey.
-An example of the subsampled data across the two surveys presented in Supplementary Material \ref{sec:additional_sims}.
+Next, to reflect how fisheries abundance data may be sampled under different protocols in practice, and also to assess predictive performance, we allow the surveys to be sampled from different regions; see also the discussion around Figure \ref{fig:obs}.
+Specifically, for the first survey we randomly sampled $n_1 = 2,081$ observations from the entire spatial domain $[0,1]^2$, corresponding to 80\% of all spatial locations in the grid.
+For the second survey, we divided the spatial domain into two spatial regions $[0,1] \times [0,0.5]$ and $[0,1] \times [0.5,1]$, and randomly sampled $n_2 = 1,061$ observations from the first spatial region only i.e., corresponding to 80\% of all spatial locations available in first subregion.
+Note this means observations in the latter subregion i.e., $[0,1] \times [0.5,1]$, are missing from all samples.
+Ecologically, we can view this as the first survey having a wider spatial coverage than the second survey.
+An example of the subsampled data across the two surveys presented in Supplementary Material S3.
 All models are fitted to the subsampled data to obtain the parameter estimates, while predictive performance is assessed on the non-sampled locations.
-We repeated the above simulation 100 times i.e., generated 100 datasets and subsampling, for each scenario.
+We repeated the above simulation 100 times i.e., generated 100 datasets and subsampling, for each of the CEF scenario above.